jpniederer/Dev-eryday/_posts/2017-12-31-Weekly-Update-December-24-31.markdown

 ---
 layout: post
 title:  "Weekly Update: December 24 - 31, 2017"
-date: 2017-12-31 11:30:00 +0000
+date: 2017-12-31 10:30:00 +0000
 categories: Dev-eryday
 ---
 Here we are, the end of 2017.
 Dev-eryday is now officially a year old.
 It's been a good year.
-I watched a ton of Pluralsight videos, finished the React Nanodegree, read almost a book a week, and a good deal more.
+I watched a ton of Pluralsight videos, finished the React Nanodegree, read almost a book a week, and a great deal more.
 Dev-eryday forced me to work hard at getting better each day of 2017.
-The experiment has delivered on that.
+The experiment has delivered on that aim.
+It's worked so well in fact, that I'm going to continue the march forward in 2018.
+Thank you to anyone who tracked my journey this year and Happy New Year!

-The [Five Languages in Five Weeks][fnf] challenge moved forward this week.
+The [Five Languages in Five Weeks][fnf] challenge moved continued this week.
 I finished my week with [Go][g].
-Go was fun to spend some time with and was a major step in a different direction than the previous two weeks featuring [Elixir][ex] and [Haskell][hs].
-I will probably pick Go back up at some point, but it isn't something I'm prioritizing in 2018.
+Go was fun to spend some time with and was a major step in a different direction than the previous two weeks that featured [Elixir][ex] and [Haskell][hs].
+I will probably pick Go back up at some point, but it isn't something I'll be prioritizing in 2018.
 After my time with Go concluded, I started learning [Swift][swi].

 Finished
 --------